AddMorePower/publishing-pipeline/Practical documentation/README.md

 > Note that there is no `Entry` level in the JSON.

 Go on with the rest of the metadata you have to write in the JSON.
-However, for big JSON files, the time spent writing the files by hand could better be invested in writing a parser plugin that can do that automatically.
+However, for big JSON files, the time spent writing the files by hand could better be invested in writing a parser plugin that can do that automatically (see the `Long documentation` for documentation on writing parser plugins).

+> Note: To be correctly interpreted by NOMAD, the name of the JSON file should end up with `.archive.json`, not only `.json`.

-## The `data` section is filled
+## The `data` section is used
 This case requires the use of a separate schema file to describe the structure of the metadata storage in the `data` section.

 ### A parser plugin is available on the Oasis